Chen Shui-bian: Re-election campaign

 His use of the referendum in combination with his talk of a new constitution lead many among his reunification critics to believe that he would attempt to achieve Taiwan independence in his second term by invoking a referendum to create a new constitution that would formally separate Taiwan from any interpretation of China.
 This caused the government of the United States to follow the lead of Chen's political critics and issue a rare rebuke of Chen's actions.

 Chen was shot in the stomach while campaigning in the city of Tainan on Friday, 19 March 2004, the day before polls opened on Saturday.
 His vice-president Annette Lu was also reportedly shot in the leg in the same incident.
-The following day, Chen narrowly won the election with a margin of less than 30,000 votes out of 12.9 million votes counted.
-Both of his referendum proposals were rejected due to insufficient turnout, in part by the pan-Blue boycott.
+The following day, Chen narrowly won the election with a margin of less than 30,000 out of nearly 16 million votes cast.
+His referendum proposals were rejected due to insufficient turnout, in part by the pan-Blue boycott.
 Those that did vote for the referendum overwhelmingly favored it.
 Pan-Blue candidate Lien Chan refused to concede and sued both for a recount and for a nullification of the outcome while supporters held a week-long protest led by the pan-Blues front of the presidential office in Taipei.
 He also claimed that the shooting was staged by Chen to win sympathy votes.

 Throughout the election, Chen planned to hold a referendum in 2006 on a new constitution to be enacted upon the accession of the 12th-term president in May 2008.
 After the election, he sought to reassure critics and moderate supporters that the new constitution would not address the issue of sovereignty, and that the current constitution was in need of comprehensive reform after more than a decade of patchwork revision.